Tokyo Metropolitan Art Museum

 The Tokyo Metropolitan Art Museum (東京都美術館, Tōkyōto Bijutsukan) is a museum of art located in Ueno Park, Tokyo, Japan.
-It is one of Japan's many museums which are supported by a prefectural government.
 The first public art museum in Japan, it opened in 1926 as the Tokyo Prefectural Art Museum and was renamed in 1943 after Tokyo became a metropolitan prefecture.
-The museum's current building was constructed in 1975 and designed by modernist architect Kunio Maekawa, remaining one his most well-known works today.
+The original building was replaced by one built in 1975 designed by modernist architect Kunio Maekawa.